 ♻️ Substitutions/Variations

 - Protein Swaps: Swap the pork for turkey, chicken, or beef.
 For a meatless version, crumbled tofu or chopped mushrooms work great.
+If ground pork has you craving more pork recipes, these bone-in pork chops cooked in air fryer are another family favorite that comes together fast.

 - Wrapper Options: I use round dumpling wrappers because they are thick and sturdy.
 Wonton wrappers work too, or you can even use softened lasagna sheets cut into squares.
 I also love using cabbage layers for a tasty low-carb option.
 (If you have filling leftovers, use them for my 30-minute Korean keema).